Digital Marketing FAQs

 Content can increase engagement on your website which drives greater time on site and page views.
 Improving these metrics can compel Google to improve your online rankings.
 In addition, robust content on your website can better educate Google on the services you offer and the value you deliver.

-You’ll want to measure basic metrics like time on site and pageviews.
+You’ll want to measure basic metrics like the time on site and page views.
 You’ll also want to monitor which pages are generating the most views and engagement to help you understand interest and messaging.
 As consumers move further down the sales funnel, you’ll want to monitor downloads, conversion rates and appointments set from content.